Rehabilitation

 Reforestation

-We have planted more than two million native trees from more than 40 species, which are part of a project to create a biodiversity corridor of more than 25,000 hectares between the Serranía del Perijá and the Sierra Nevada de Santa Marta.
+We have planted more than 3.4 million native trees from more than 40 species, which are part of a project to create a biodiversity corridor of more than 25,000 hectares between the Serranía del Perijá and the Sierra Nevada de Santa Marta.
 In addition, we contribute to protecting threatened and endangered species such as the verawood, black sapote, perehuetano, monkey pot, raintree, and garcero.
+We have also established programs such as the Farming Silvopasture Production Systems with the aim of promoting participation by the community in topsoil preservation while promoting sustainable agricultural and livestock practices.
+This program aims to transmit better land use and management technology and has now reaches 150 people from six communities.